Teton dam breaking

 “Self-Sufficient Lifestyle”

 I don’t know about you, but I tend to look at challenges in life as a part of a big strategic game.
 If the opposition prioritizes a particular area of my defense, then there has to be a reason for it, a rationale that makes this particular area important to “them.”
 If that’s the case, then shouldn’t I be just as concerned with protecting that particular area?
-Ironically, not only were we able to verify the prioritization of the Principles based on how they applied to everyday life, but we were also able to confirm the prioritization of those Principles based upon the intensity of the attacks against them.
-Furthermore, recognizing this level and organization of attack led us to our most recent advancement in our understanding—a self-sufficient lifestyle.
+Ironically, not only was I able to verify the prioritization of the Principles based on how they applied to everyday life, but I was also able to confirm the prioritization of those Principles based upon the intensity of the attacks against them.
+Furthermore, recognizing this level and organization of attack led me to my most recent advancement in our understanding—a self-sufficient lifestyle.

 As long as there are people upon the earth there will always be the errors of men who act in fierce opposition to a self-sufficient lifestyle and subsequently each of the Principles of Preparedness.
 As such, this means that we’ll never be finished with our preparedness efforts.
 We’ll never be able to completely check something off of the list because it’s a natural state of progression to take care of one’s own needs and stand self-sufficient in providing for our every need.
 And the natural progression along that path is to begin to share that stability with others who might come to need a bit of assistance too.
 It’s as natural as wanting to throw a couple coins in the kettles at Christmas or instinctively putting your arm up in front of the passenger as you go to make a sudden brake in the car.
 But because of this natural tendency, we’ll never get to check off a particular item or skill that we need because new scenarios will always be cropping up as will there always be more people in our life who might need assistance.